srambharose/portfolio/README.md

 **3. Scarborough Health Network**

-- Miro was used extensively during my time as a Jr. Consultant on the Project Management & Improvement team at SHN.
+- Miro was used extensively during my time as a Project Coordinator (Jr. Consultant) on the Project Management & Improvement team at SHN.
 Miro is similar to Figma.
 I used it to design various documents including process maps and team-based models for stakeholders of several different projects such as the 3MBW Refresh project, Diabetes Education Centre staff consolidation project, Centralized Patient Scheduling optimization project and Pharmacy's PCA Pump Switch-Out project.
 Here's a link to the Miro board for the 3MBW Refresh project: https://miro.com/app/board/uXjVND3xD4g=/

 - Here's a Welcome Poster I created on Miro for the 3MBW project: